Khuk Khi Kai

 Khuk Khi Kai (คุกขี้ไก่, [kʰúk kʰîː kàj]), also called the Chicken Dung Cell or Chicken Poop Prison, is a former prison in Laem Sing, Chanthaburi, Thailand.
-It was built in 1893 after the French occupied the area as part of the Franco-Siamese War.
+It was built by the French in 1893, when the French occupied the area as part of the Franco-Siamese conflict, to imprison Thai resistance fighters.
 The square-shaped tower is made from red bricks and is 4.4 metres wide and 7 metres tall, with two rows of slits along the sides.
 The tower was abandoned after the French withdrew in 1904.

-Prisoners were kept on the ground floor of the tower.
+The resistance prisoners were kept on the ground floor of the tower.
 Above them was a chicken coop.
 The floor between them was perforated meaning chicken faeces were able to fall down on the prisoners below, as a form of torture.